 - What the Hell, Hero?: Early on in the show Akira ask Hikaru about his goals in playing Go, Hikaru nonchalantly talks about taking on a few championships and winning prize money, Akira calls him out and flat up tells him how disrespectful that is towards professional Go Players.

-- What Would Sai Do?: Hikaru uses this mantra when he can't think of anything on his own.
+- What Would X Do?: Hikaru wonders what Sai would do as a mantra when he can't think of anything on his own.